docker/docs/docker-for-aws/index.md

 ### System containers

 Each node has a few system containers running on it to help run your swarm cluster.
-In order for everything to run smoothly, keep those containers running, and don't make any changes.
+For everything to run smoothly, keep those containers running, and don't make any changes.
 If you make any changes, Docker for AWS does not work correctly.